MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/insider-risk-management-configure.md

 ## Step 1 (required): Enable permissions for insider risk management

-There are four permission roles used to configure and manage insider risk management:
+There are four permission roles used to configure and manage insider risk management.
+To continue with these configuration steps, your tenant administrators must first assign you the **Insider Risk Management Admin** role.

 | **Role** | **Role permissions** |
 | ---- | ---------------- |